 The term 'Star Cross' could be applied to several designs and in heraldry a cross with pointed arms is called a Stellated Cross.
-One such six-pointed star is seen with the Etoile Cross, which is usually a four-pointed star.
+One such six-pointed star is seen with the Etoile Cross, which is also usually a six-pointed star.
 Others include the

 On this page, we'll look at the Christian cross combined with the Mogen Dovid, the Jewish Star of David.

 The Star of David was considered to be a 'cross' in European heraldry.
 It is sometimes called a Jewish Cross but generally, this is a misnomer - 'emblem', 'medallion' or 'badge' is more accurate than 'cross'.
-Judaism denies that Jesus rose again as Christ; therefore the cross has no meaning for them.
+Judaism denies that Jesus rose again as Christ; therefore the Cross has no significant meaning for Jews.
 However, entering the Twilight Zone of logic, since Jesus was a Jew, then the cross used to crucify him could be referred to as a Jewish Cross.
-But we already have a name for that - the True Cross.
+But we already have a name for that – the True Cross.

 The Star of David comprises two triangles, representing the Greek letter for 'D' inverted over the other, which happens to have been King David's royal cipher (since his name began and ended with a 'D').
 The symbol represents the town of Bethlehem, first and foremost, the place of Christ's birth.